aimlresearcher/UMT/DL/WEEK-01/01_Introduction to Deep Learning and the AI Revolution.md

 # 5. Applications and Impact

-By the end of this specialization, you’ll have the skills to:
+By the end of this course, you’ll have the skills to:

 - Apply deep learning to **real-world problems.**
 - **Build and deploy AI systems** that can learn from data.